 Full-time students need 540 hours during the year.
 As well as subject lessons, this includes:

-Tutor time, mentoring, assembly, enrichment (students do 25 hours during Year 12), exam revision, Skills lessons and work experience.
+Tutor time, mentoring, assembly, enrichment (students do 25 hours during Year 12), exam revision, Skills lessons and a week’s work experience.